Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Simulations

 \textbf{Example 2} implemented various selection methods, LASSO, SCAD, MCP, Elastic net, and Bayesian LASSO, when conducting variable selection for SSGLM, and compared their impacts on estimation and inference.
-Ten-fold cross-validation was used for tuning parameters in each selection procedure.
+Ten-fold cross-validation was used for {the} tuning parameters in each selection procedure.
 We assumed a Poisson model with $n=300$, $p=400$, and $s_0=5$.
-For $i=1,2,..,n$,
+For $i=1, \ldots,\ n,$

-Table \ref{tab1} reported the selection frequency for each $j$ out of $B$ repetitions.
-Larger $|\beta^*_j|$ yielded higher selection frequency.
+Table \ref{tab1} {reports} the selection frequency for each $j$ out of $B$ splits.
+Larger $|\beta^*_j|$ yielded {a} higher selection frequency.
 For example, predictors with an absolute effect larger than 0.6 were selected frequently.
 The average size of the selected models by each method varied from $23$ (for LASSO) to $8$ (for Bayesian LASSO).
-However, in terms of biases, coverage probabilities, and mean squared errors, the impacts of different variable selection methods seemed to be negligible, and SSGLM was fairly robust to the selection of variable selection methods.
+However, in terms of {the bias}, coverage probabilities, and mean squared errors, the {impact} of {the} different variable selection methods seemed to be negligible{.
+Thus,} SSGLM was fairly robust to the {choice} of variable selection {method}.